 The Helen Crocker Russell Library of Horticulture, established in 1972, is northern California's most comprehensive horticultural library.
-The library houses approximately 27,000 volumes and 350 plant and garden periodicals.
-The library collections cover all aspects of horticulture including gardening, garden design, botanical art, ethnobotany and pest management, with an emphasis on plants grown in Mediterranean and other mild temperate climates.
-The library also features a 1,600-volume children's botanical library, Sunday children's story time programs and botanical art exhibitions.
+The Library houses approximately 27,000 volumes and 250 current plant and garden periodicals.
+The Library collections cover all aspects of horticulture including gardening, garden design, botanical art, ethnobotany and pest management, with an emphasis on plants grown in Mediterranean and other mild temperate climates.

 Here are the public health safety guidelines you can expect when you plan your visit to the Library:

 Library visitors two years and older are encouraged to wear a well-fitting face covering over their nose and mouth at all times

 Avoid entering the library if you are experiencing any COVID-19 related symptoms or feeling sick

 For anyone who is unable to meet the above requirements, library staff will make every attempt to assist patron’s needs online, via phone, etc.

 The Helen Crocker Russell Library of Horticulture was made possible through the San Francisco Botanical Garden Society at Strybing Arboretum (formerly the Strybing Arboretum Society) and the generosity of private donors and foundations.
 It was presented to the City and County of San Francisco for public use and inspiration at a dedication ceremony on Tuesday, April 11, 1972.